EN

 Discover the Button Houses

-The village, which combines history, culture, and nature, bears traces of a seven-hundred-year-old history.
+The village, which combines centuries of history, culture, and nature.
 The town’s famous “button houses” – built without any mortar, using solely stones and cedar wood – are today under protection as a component of cultural heritage.
 This particular architecture technique, specific to this part of Anatolia, is made possible thanks to materials easily available in the region.
 These houses’ wooden “buttons” ensure the equilibrium of the walls, diminish its load, and provide flexibility in case of an earthquake.
 As the inhabitants of the region make a living from agriculture and livestock breeding, the ground floor of the two-story button houses is generally designed to serve as a stable, hayloft, or cellar.
 The first floor is the living area.
 Houses have characteristic woodwork and trims that are signs of master craftsmanship.
 With more than 300 button houses and abundant natural beauty, Ormana is a hidden paradise on the foothill of the Taurus Mountains.

 The 13th-century Tol Han, located on the Seljuk Konya-Antalya Silk Road, served as a place to stop while traveling through the Eynif Polje which stretches along the Taurus Mountains.
 To this day, its ruins welcome visitors.
 Surrounded by magnificent towering mountains renowned for their flourishing wildlife and vegetation, the Eynif Plain offers a visual feast and an unforgettable experience.
 Your journey through the black pines, spruces, and terebinths will be accompanied by squirrels, hares, goats, and the wild horses that roam free on the Taurus Mountains – these are known in Turkish as yılkı horses.
 After the dissolution of the Ottoman Empire almost a hundred years ago, many soldiers returned home and no longer had any use for their horses.
 Consequently, they released them into nature and today, almost 1,000 horses in multiple herds live and roam here freely.